 About the IFYC Alumni Speakers Bureau

-IFYC's Alumni Speakers Bureau is a nationwide network of diverse religious and non-religious young leaders who have completed intensive interfaith leadership training and are excited to spread the message of interfaith cooperation far and wide.
-IFYC Alumni Speakers have run a variety of large-scale interfaith action events and draw from their own story and experience as interfaith leaders.
-Speakers have worked with a variety of organiations, including colleges and universities, public and private secondary schools, faith communities, and non-profit organizations.
-Our Alumni are available to speak at events, such as panel discussions, conferences, fundraisers, book clubs, assemblies, and more.
-To inquire about bringing a member of the IFYC Alumni Speakers Bureau to your community, please email Hannah Minks, Student and Alumni Leadership Manager, at firstname.lastname@example.org.
+IFYC's Alumni Speakers & Trainers Bureau is a nationwide network of diverse religious and non-religious young leaders who have completed intensive interfaith leadership training and are excited to spread the message of interfaith cooperation far and wide.
+IFYC Alumni Speakers & Trainers have run a variety of large-scale interfaith action events and draw from their own story and experience as interfaith leaders.
+They have worked with a variety of organizations, including colleges and universities, public and private secondary schools, faith communities, and non-profit organizations.
+Our Alumni are available to speak or train at events, such as panel discussions, conferences, workshops, fundraisers, book clubs, assemblies, and more.
+To inquire about bringing a member of the IFYC Alumni Speakers Bureau to your community, please email Hannah Minks, Student and Alumni Leadership Manager, at email@example.com.

 Parth is a first generation Indian-American and currently works at Groupon as a sales manager on their international strategic partnerships team.
 Parth joined the IFYC family while he was earning his undergraduate degree at Benedictine University, where he co-founded MOSAIC (Movement of Students Achieving Interfaith Cooperation) and was a board member and eventually President of the Hindu Students Association.
 Parth represented Viacom's social responsibility branch, Viacommunity, on the red carpet at the 2013 MTV VMAs, and has spoken about interfaith related topics at various events over the past few years.
 He has visited over 25 countries, and traveling is one of his biggest passions.
 Working in a corporate business environment, Parth aspires to transform interfaith conversation and cooperation into something that transcends the faith-based community and continues in other industries.